xfated/vsannotate/README.md

 This is the README for your extension "vsannotate".
 After writing up a brief description, we recommend including the following sections.

+## Getting started with development
+1. Go to `src/extension.ts`
+2. Run `Debug: Start Debugging...` from the Command Palette (Cmd + Shift + P)
+3. Use `Reload Window` from Command Palette to refresh changes

 ## Features

 Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.